-Send Money at Newton County Jail, MS
+Send Commissary at Newton County Jail, MS.

 How to deposit funds, commissary, and payment options